prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/2022-02-01-implementation.md

 ### 2.4 Solution : Royal Knight
 ---

-Check the 8 paths of the knight one by one and check if it is possible to move to each location. <br>
+Check the 8 paths of the knight one by one and check if it is possible to move to each location. <br/>
 Using the list, define direction vectors for 8 directions.

 ~~~py